yegor256/blog/_posts/2015/nov/2015-11-03-chatbot-better-than-ui-for-microservice.md

 had **many of them** over the 18 months that Rultor has been in public use.
 We've had downtimes, we've had serious logical mistakes, and we've had data corruption.
 But very rarely have these problems become visible online.
 We merely saw them in our server logs.
 Users didn't see them.
-Well, mostly :)
+Well, mostly.

 ## Everything Is Traceable